jamestiotio/cse/README.md

 # cse

-*"Knowledge is a gift, for those who know how to use it."*
+_"Knowledge is a gift, for those who know how to use it."_

+_"We can explain it to you, but we can’t understand it for you."_

 SUTD 2021 50.005 Computer System Engineering Code Dump